Comum/design-patterns/principles/DESIGN_PRINCIPLES.md

 When talking about OOP, Inheritance is probably the most obvious and easy way of reusing code.
 However, it comes with some caveats that become apparent after a program has a lot of classes and changing something is really hard.
 For example:

 - **A subclass can't reduce the interface of the superclass.** You have to implement all abstract methods of the parent class even if you won't be using them.

 - **When overriding methods you need to make sure that the new behaviour is compatible with the base one.** It's important because objects of the subclass may be passed to any code that expects objects of the superclass and you don't want that code to break.

 - **Inheritance breaks encapsulation of the superclasss.** Because the internal details of the parent class become avialable to the subclass.
 There might be an opposite situation where a programmer makes a superclass aware of some details of subclass for the sake of making further extension easier.

 - **Subclasses are tightly coupled to superclasses.** Any change in a superclass may break the functionality of subclasses.

--   **Trying to reuse code through inheritacne can lead to creating parallel inheritance hierarchies.** Inheritance usually takes place in a single dimension.
+- **Trying to reuse code through inheritance can lead to creating parallel inheritance hierarchies.** Inheritance usually takes place in a single dimension.
 But whenever there are two or more dimensions, you have to create lots of classs combinations, bloating the class hierarchy to a ridiculous size.

 There is an alternative to inheritance called _Composition_.
 Whereas inheritance represents the "is a" relationship between classes ( a car _is a_ transport ), composition represents the "has a" relationship ( a car _has an_ engine).